ocean-archives/ocean-archives.github.io/README.md

 * Viewport
   * 380-mm-diameter (21”) acrylic viewport
   * ~~Manufacturer unknown, but possibly Heinz Fritz, which supplied the acrylic dome of the Cyclops I [https://www.instagram.com/p/B_08tfmHb56/](https://www.instagram.com/p/B_08tfmHb56/)~~
-  * Fabricated by Hydrospace Group [https://www.instagram.com/p/Bcs7z66FPO9/](https://www.instagram.com/p/Bcs7z66FPO9/)
+  * Fabricated by Hydrospace Group, though listed as 23" dome.
+Possibly indicator that two domes have been used. [https://www.instagram.com/p/Bcs7z66FPO9/](https://www.instagram.com/p/Bcs7z66FPO9/)
 * Ballast
   * Ballast releases if occupants rock the ship, or, a pneumatic pump can be activated to knock the weights free.
   * Lines securing the ballasts are designed to fall apart after 24 hours to automatically surface the sub.